Genez-io/genezio-landing-page/content/posts/genezio_functions_reduce_cold_start_times.md

 - **Reduce cold start penalty** - Genezio Functions significantly reduces cold start times, ensuring faster application response times.

-- **Autoscaling** - - Genezio Functions dynamically scales your applications based on demand, ensuring optimal performance.
+- **Autoscaling** - Genezio Functions dynamically scales your applications based on demand, ensuring optimal performance.
 Your application will adjust seamlessly to maintain peak efficiency regardless of the load.

 - **Simplified Deployment** - Deploying applications with Genezio Functions is a breeze.
-With a single `deploy command`, your code can be up and running, ready to handle incoming requests.
+With a single deploy command, your code can be up and running, ready to handle incoming requests.

 ## What is Function-as-a-Service (FaaS)?